-Turkey, EU to hold talks amid standoff over migrants
+Turkey’s leader presses EU for help amid migrant standoff

 The government said Germany could host children in dire need of medical treatment or those who are unattended minors younger than 14, especially girls.
 It didn’t say exactly how many children Germany would take, but said an agreement would be negotiated by a European “coalition of the willing” in coming days.

-Greek Prime Minister Kyriakos Mitsotakis, meanwhile, welcomed Erdogan’s visit to Brussels, saying he hoped it would mark “the start of the de-escalation of the crisis.”
+Greek Prime Minister Kyriakos Mitsotakis, meanwhile, welcomed Erdogan’s visit, saying he hoped it would mark “the start of the de-escalation of the crisis.”

-Speaking in Berlin, where he also met with German Chancellor Angela Merkel, Mitsotakis said “there must be a concrete change in Ankara’s policy” if Turkey is to become an ally of the EU in the migration issue once more.
+Speaking in Berlin, where he met with German Chancellor Angela Merkel, Mitsotakis said “there must be a concrete change in Ankara’s policy” if Turkey is to become an ally of the EU in the migration issue once more.

 The first step, he said, would be for Erdogan “to immediately withdraw the desperate people he gathered” on the border and to accept back those caught having entered Greece illegally.